Viola Concerto (Bartók): Omissions and amendments between editions

 Peter Bartók said, "It became clear that we could not merely compare the printed score with the final manuscript prepared from my father’s sketches by Tibor Serly, and discover engraving errors, but we would have to start with the sketch itself."

 The first of the note changes begins in measure 44 on beat two, where there is an added D♯ as a double stop against a D♮.
 In the next measure, the first beat is transposed down an octave, probably to facilitate performance.
 Everything remains consistent until measure 54, where Serly has the viola resting but Peter Bartók has included two measures of melody in the soloist's part.
 Serly's edition makes measure 67 a 6/4 bar, but Peter Bartók splits it into a 4/4 bar plus a 3/4 bar and adds a group of triplets.
 This trend of alterations continues as Peter Bartók adds octave displacements, and omits what is measure 74 in Serly's version.

-Arrangement as a cello concerto
+Cello arrangement

 Serly also arranged the work as a cello concerto.
-After the completion, a gathering of friends of Bartók expressed an eight-to-six preference for the cello adaption over the original.
+After the completion, a gathering of friends of Bartók expressed an eight-to-six preference for the cello transcription over the original.
 Cellist János Starker was the first to play and record the adaptation.